redmoon0x/redmoonAPI/README.md

 </div>

 <p align="center">
-  <b>A comprehensive command-line interface for interacting with various AI services</b>
+  <b>A modern web interface and command-line tool for interacting with various AI services</b>
 </p>

 ---

 ## 📋 Overview

-RedMoon API CLI is an all-in-one command-line interface that provides seamless access to multiple AI services, including chat models, image generation, and voice synthesis.
-This tool allows you to interact with various AI services through a simple, intuitive menu-based interface.
+Redmoon0x is an all-in-one platform that provides seamless access to multiple AI services, including chat models, image generation, and voice synthesis.
+This tool allows you to interact with various AI services through either a modern web interface or a simple, intuitive command-line interface.

 ## ✨ Features

+- **Modern Web Interface**
+  - 🌓 Dark and light themes
+  - 📱 Responsive design for mobile and desktop
+  - 🔍 Web search capability for supported models
+  - ✨ Smooth animations and transitions

 - **Multiple Chat Services**
   - 💬 Scira Chat (with model selection: Default, Grok, Claude, Vision)